PeterLenting/MSP3/README.md

 4. To write about my own experience in order to inform other people.
 5. To enjoy myself.

+### Design
+•	The website is easy to navigate and nice to see.
+The buttons are all clearly visible and the website works intuitive.
+•	The color scheme is based on the color scheme that was used for a 2006 Dutch edition of On the Road (see About-page for image).
+The black, yellow and blue combination gives the book and the website a classy look.
+•	The Lato-font is easy on the eye and has a nice, clean look.

 ## Features

 ### Existing features
 **Home** – The home-page of the site.
 It shows the posts people have made.
-Under each post is a button which gives the option to edit and delete the post.
+Under each post are two buttons.
+One which gives the option to edit and one to delete the post.

 **About**  – The About-page tells the story of the site.
 Why did I make it and what is the purpose.